Best Practices to Keep Home Networks Secure

 - Verify Application Softwares are up to date — Just like malicious actors find vulnerabilities in unpatched operating systems to exploit; they also take advantage of application vulnerabilities.
 If the software developer no longer supports the application, it’s time to change.

 - Always use a Reliable Security Suite — Desktops, laptops, and cellphones all require some type of security suite.
 Most Internet Service Providers (ISPs) use for home Internet service offer a security suite that can be downloaded for multiple devices.
 You may have to inquire with the provider or search for a download on the Internet.
-For instance, Cox Communications® offers a security suite by McAfee, but it is almost impossible to find on their website.
+For instance, AT&T Internet Services offers a security suite by McAfee, but it is almost impossible to find on their website.
 There are also free options available like Avast® who offer premium as well as free options.

 Best Practices to Keep Home Networks Secure